mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

     println("After Zack Snyder's Justice League")
 ```

 We expect the program to print all the actors emitted by the flow and then the string "After Zack Snyder's Justice League".
-In fact, running the program produces the expected output:
+Running the program produces the expected output:

 ```
 Before Zack Snyder's Justice League